Typewriter238/FiveOhFirstDataCore/docs/leadership/promotions.md

 ## Standard Promotion Requests

-Standard Promotion Requests are Promotions that are submitted from the Troopers already displayed on the `Troopers Eligable for Promotion` Section.
+Standard Promotion Requests are Promotions that are submitted from the Troopers already displayed on the `Troopers Eligible for Promotion` Section.
 These Troopers meet the requirements for promotion in the Data Core already.

-> All members of Leadership should submit promotions through the `Troopers Eligable for Promotion` Section.
+> All members of Leadership should submit promotions through the `Troopers Eligible for Promotion` Section.
 The `Start Promotions Process` Button should only be used if you are certain the Trooper you are trying to promote does not appear, but you know they meet the requirements for promotion.

 ## Forced Promotion Requests